Shopify Funding UK: Alternatives and Options for UK Shopify Sellers

 Revolving credit facility

-A revolving credit facility is the closest structural equivalent to Shopify Capital in the UK market.
-You’re approved for a credit limit.
+How it typically works - you're approved for a credit limit.
 You draw when you need to fund a stock order or cover a working capital gap.
-You repay when your Shopify Payments settlements clear.
-The facility revolves — draw, repay, draw again — without reapplying each time.
+You repay according to the facility terms, often as Shopify Payments settlements or other trading cash flow clears.
+The facility revolves — draw, repay, draw again — without a full new application each time, subject to the facility terms.

 Interest accrues only on drawn funds.
-If you draw £60,000 for 45 days, you pay 45 days of interest on £60,000.
+If you draw £60,000 for 45 days, you pay interest on the drawn amount for that period, plus any applicable fees.
 Once repaid, the full facility is available for the next order.
-Juice Flex is a revolving credit facility designed for UK SMEs, including e-commerce businesses.
-Facilities from £50,000 to £1,000,000.
-No early repayment penalties.

 Revenue-based finance

 Revenue-based finance (RBF) advances capital in exchange for a share of your future revenue.
-Providers like Wayflyer and Uncapped operate in the UK and integrate with Shopify data to underwrite.
 Repayment comes as a percentage of your daily or weekly revenue until the total is cleared.
 RBF suits businesses with consistent, high-volume revenue.
-The cost (typically 1.2–1.5x factor rate) and the revenue-share model can work against you during peak periods when you need that revenue for the next stock order.
+The cost — typically expressed as a factor-rate multiplier — and the revenue-share model can create pressure during peak periods if repayments rise at the same time you need cash for stock, fulfilment, or marketing.

 Merchant cash advance